Overview

 the broker-dealer.

-When you engage Hazlett for brokerage services, registered representatives make
+When you engage Hazlett for brokerage services (outside of an investment advisory account),

 SCM has arrangements that are material to its advisory business or its Clients with a related